-Attorney General News Release: Hawaii Attorney General Joins Effort Against Trump Administrations Sweeping Unlawful Increases to Immigration FeesPosted on Sep 9, 2020 in Latest News, Newsroom
+Attorney General News Release: Hawaii Attorney General Joins Effort Against Trump Administrations Sweeping Unlawful Increases to Immigration FeesPosted on Sep 9, 2020 in Latest Department News, Newsroom

 HONOLULU – Hawaii Attorney General Clare E. Connors today joined a coalition of 19 attorneys general, led by California, in an amicus brief in support of a legal effort to immediately block the Trump Administration’s new regulation arbitrarily and dramatically increasing fees for immigration-related applications.
 As part of the rule, the Trump Administration — for the first time in U.S. history — will impose fees on asylum applications for those fleeing violence and persecution.
 In the friend-of-the-court brief, the coalition highlights the chilling and potentially dangerous effects the arbitrary fee increases will have on immigrant families and the states, and urges the court to grant a preliminary injunction.

 “The fee increases are arbitrary, unjustified and unlawful,” said Attorney General Connors.
 “Their punitive nature can only be viewed as an attempt to limit access to immigration and citizenship.”